jferrater/opa-data-filter-spring-boot-starter/README.md

 ### The Library
 opa-data-filter-spring-boot-starter is a Spring Boot library which can be used together with Spring Data JPA and Spring Data MongoDB to secure data by filtering using OPA Partial Evaluation feature.
 When a user wants to access a protected collection of resources, the library creates a partial request object which contains about the user and the operation a user wants to perform.
-The partial request object is sent to the OPA[compile API](https://www.openpolicyagent.org/docs/latest/rest-api/#compile-api).
+The partial request object is sent to the OPA [compile API](https://www.openpolicyagent.org/docs/latest/rest-api/#compile-api).
 OPA evaluates the partial request and returns a new and simplified policy that can be evaluated more efficiently than the original policy.
 This library converts the new policy, the OPA compile API response, into SQL or MongoDB queries.
 A filtered collection of data is returned to the user which a user is allowed to see.